alita-moore/BLS12-381-Huff/README.md

 # BLS12-381-Huff

-bls12-381 implementation in huff
+BLS12-381 implementation in huff

 # 1. Install Huff compiler

 These instructions are thanks to @poemm's Huff patch and can be found [here](https://gist.github.com/poemm/bf50b9c8f18c33c0883461ede3a4ae8a)

-## Quick Start
+## Quick-Start

 ```bash
 # first clone this repo, then enter the main dir of that cloned repo
 sh huff.sh
 ```

-huff.sh is an automated version of the following commands:
+[huff.sh](/huff.sh) is an automated version of the following:

 ```bash
 # Make sure you're in this projects main directory